GuidesPIP or Attendance Allowance

 Sources: PIP statistics January 2026 · DWP benefit statistics February 2026

-PIP refusal is common but not final.
-Only 35% of new PIP claims are awarded at the first decision, but 66% of tribunal appeals succeed.
-If you have been refused, request a mandatory reconsideration.
+A PIP refusal is not the final word.Around two thirds of appeals that reach tribunal are decided in the claimant's favour.
+If you have been refused, you can request a mandatory reconsideration.
 Read our guide: Your PIP was refused — what to do next.

 Common mistakes to avoid